 - retain existing talent by improving staff experience.

 Domestic and international workforce strategies

-Employers are thinking creatively about how they reduce reliance on international recruitment
+Employers are thinking creatively about how they can reduce reliance on international recruitment

 .
-We are working with employers to help you to consider the implications of these changes, and consider relevant action needed to lessen the risks.
+We are working with employers to help you consider the implications of these changes, and relevant action needed to lessen the risks.

 Employers know that it is a priority to put in place strategies to deliver a sustainable pipeline of domestic talent which will serve the NHS.
 We are working with you to think about the whole workforce, as well as the specific pressure points such as nursing

 .
 Alternative routes into healthcare careers, and the use of new and emerging roles to support service delivery are all part of the innovative solutions you are implementing.
 Find out how others are reshaping the non-medical workforce